 However, when recording, we do have options when we don’t always get it right first time.

-In a recording studio, very little is actually recorded in a single take?
+In a recording studio, very little is actually recorded in a single take.
 If it were, then the record companies would be cranking records out very quickly as the end to end process wouldn’t take long at all.

 It’s also true in the classical world that great pianists rarely recorded in a single take.
 There’s a documentary film about Arthur Rubinstein in which he unashamedly re-records sections with which he wasn’t happy.
 I saw the same in a documentary with Horowitz.